biosmanager/AutoDarkTheme/README.md

 # Auto Dark Theme for Unity

 Automatically sets the Unity editor theme based on the system theme settings.
-Currently this works only on Windows 10 Version 1903.
+Currently this works only on Windows 10 Version 1903. macOS and time-based switching will be added soon.

 ![Preview](preview.png)